razorpay/blade/rfcs/0001-tokens-naming-convention.md

 #### Behavior
 Category-property pairs are exceedingly general and not purposefully useful when we want to create few generalised global tokens.

-For example if we need to create a global token which applies to all the actionable elements i.e Button, Link etc. then we can't something general by just using category:property pairing(`color.text`) or if we want to have a token which applies to the `body` or maybe just elements which give feedbacks `snackbar`, `alerts` etc. Hence, we need another level in between which is `behavior`.
+For example if we need to create a global token which applies to all the actionable elements i.e `Button`, `Link` etc. then we can't create something general by just using `category.property` pairing(`color.text`) or if we want to have a token which applies to the `body` or maybe just elements which give feedbacks `snackbar`, `alerts` etc. Hence, we need another level in between which is `behavior`.

 Common behavior includes but not limited to:
 - `action`